chen-keinan/kubernetes-vagrantfile/README.md

 # kubernetes-vagrantfile

-vagrant file to be used for k8s associated  programs developments include :
+vagrant file to be used for k8s associated  programs developments, file include :
+- buntu/bionic64
 - k8s cluster
 - minikube
 - dlv for remote debug